tlip/ethereum-block-explorer/README.md

 ╚══════╝╚═╝  ╚═╝╚═╝     ╚══════╝ ╚═════╝ ╚═╝  ╚═╝╚══════╝╚═╝  ╚═╝
 ```

 ...is an Ethereum block explorer that updates in real-time by hooking into Infura's websocket API.
-It is written in `Typescript`, uses `React v16.18`.
+It is written in `Typescript` and `React v16.18`.
-It manages Web3 data in the App state by using React's `useReducer` Hooks wrapped in `Context` higher-order components to bless any component with direct access to anything it needs.
+It manages Web3 data in the App state by using React's `useReducer` hooks wrapped in `Context` higher-order components to bless any component with direct access to anything it needs.

 ## Getting started
 1) Make sure you have: